radiorabe/klangbecken/README.md

 The deploy script `deploy.sh` partially automates deploying the code.

 _Preparation:_
+* Have a remote `prod` point at the repository on the production system.
 * Make sure, your code passes continuous integration.
 * Increment the version (in `klangbecken/__init__.py` and `setup.py`).
-* Be sure your `requirements.txt` has no uncommited modifications.
+* Verify that your `requirements.txt` and `setup.py` have no uncommited modifications and that you are on the `master` branch.

 _Run the script:_